TitanPlayz100/teti/info.md

 - custom menu to import/export board states, and edit garbage
 - undo and redo with non linear branches
 - pbs are saved, as well as lifetime stats
+- can edit piece skins
+- cool particles

 ## TODO list
-Things that I am working on based on other changes *(omg this will never end)*
+Things that I am working on based on other changes
-- view lifetime stats and legacy stats in pb menu
-- customise stat sidebar
-- particle options
-- customise skin and maybe audio as well
-- piece flash, menu sfx proper, dotted vs rounded grid, setting type option, small text under each menu option, firefox css support
+- piece flash, dotted vs rounded grid
 - ready set go start option
-- stride mode queues (no szo starts)
-- custom url backgrounds
+- better loading screen with toast popup when assets load instead

 ## Updates
+#### v1.3.1
+- backgrounds can be custom using url
+- Skin can now be customised and comes with some defaults as well
+    - can either use: tetrio, jstris, plain
+    - can insert url with image (372x30 using tetrio format) such as you.have.fail skins
+- text under main menu options
+- fixed menu sfx volume
+- made most css work on firefox now
+    - update: i installed firefox and actually nothing works because import assertions are not supported yet (import ... **with** json)
+- sidebar text is now customisable in game settings
+    - use "None" for no text
+- stride setting
+    - no o, s, z starts
+- added btb particles after btb 8

 ### v1.3.0 => VISUALS
 - PIECE SKINS!
     - will add way to custom add own skins